2019 European Parliament election in Slovenia

 2019 European Parliament elections were held in Slovenia on 26 May 2019.
-This was the most recent in the series of four elections held over the period of two years.

 Candidates

 Opinion polls

 Poll results are listed in the table below in reverse chronological order, showing the most recent first.
 The highest percentage figure in each polling survey is displayed in bold, and the background shaded in the leading party's colour.
 The projected numbers of MP's per party, if available, are listed in brackets.
 In the instance that there is a tie, then no figure is shaded.
 The lead column on the right shows the percentage-point difference between the two parties with the highest figures.
 Poll results use the date the survey's fieldwork was done, as opposed to the date of publication.
 However, if such date is unknown, the date of publication will be given instead.